 The policy reasons underlying the exclusion of ideas are so important that they also prevent a copyright in any expression that is necessary to express the idea.
-In Baker, Baker also copied Selden's blank forms.
-The Supreme Court held that this too was allowed, because Selden's blank forms were uncopyrightable under the doctrine now known as merger:
+Notice that in Baker v.
+Selden, Baker also copied Selden's blank forms.
+The Supreme Court held that this too was allowed, because Selden's blank forms were uncopyrightable under the doctrine now known as merger.
+Because anyone practicing Selden's bookkeeping system would necessarily have to use blank forms like Selden's, anyone was free to use blank forms like Selden's.